 If you find yourself among the millions of American’s out on St. Patty’s day, you will see a ton of people wearing green, shamrock-covered, or garb that resembles a leprechaun or says Kiss Me I’m Irish.
 Some people will try to explain to you that St. Patrick drove all the snakes out of Ireland, which is a popular myth.
 There were never snakes on Ireland (“St. Patrick’s,” 2011).
 This story is a metaphor, as the snake in Catholicism represents evil and the devil, which St. Patrick banished from Ireland through the salvation offered by Christ.
 Interestingly, the three leaf clover is a long-held Irish symbol, in part, because it is said that St. Patrick used it to explain the Holy Trinity to Irish pagans (“St. Patrick”).
-The celebration of Saint Patrick is one mired in myth and revelry—Chicago dumps enough dye into the river to turn it emerald green, and Americans spend $245 million dollars on booze in his name, making March 17th one of our biggest drinking holidays (“Americans,” 2013).
-The thing is, this wasn’t always the case.
+The celebration of Saint Patrick is one mired in myth and revelry—Chicago dumps enough dye into the river to turn it emerald green.
+March 17th is one of our biggest drinking holidays (“Americans,” 2013), but this wasn’t always the case.

 Saint Patrick’s Day is an Irish-Catholic holiday that in recent years erupted into a culturally driven celebration of Irish stereotypes—all things green, clover, and alcohol.
 The original celebration of St. Patrick—an Englishman who was kidnapped by Irish pagans, sold into slavery, and returned years after the fact as a bishop to bring Catholicism to Ireland—was based in the Church, created in gratitude to this man for bringing them salvation through Christ (“St. Patrick’s,” 2011).
 The flood of Irish immigrants between the 19th and 20th century brought this religious holiday to the United States, where it grew in both popularity and commercialism.
 Today, celebrating “St. Patty’s” is hardly limited to Irish-Americans or Catholics, having taken on the cultural fervor similar to that of other ethno-centric holidays, i.e. Cinco de Mayo.
 Basically, Americans have made Saint Patrick’s Day another unofficial holiday, aka an excuse to party.